danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 * `target` &mdash; The base URL to redirect to.
 This is prepended to the partial path of each request to form the final redirection URL.
 * `cacheControl` &mdash; `cache-control` header definition.
-If present and not `false`, every cacheable response comes with the specified header.
+If present and not `null`, every cacheable response comes with the specified header.

 ```js
 import { Redirector } from '@lactoserv/webapp-builtins';